remi/her/README.md

 ## Middleware

 Since Her relies on [Faraday](https://github.com/technoweenie/faraday) to send HTTP requests, you can add additional middleware to handle requests and responses.
+Using a block in the `setup` call, you have access to Faraday’s `builder` object and are able to customize the middleware stack used on each request and response.

 ### Authentication